Police perjury: Remedies

 A police officer's reputation for trustworthiness is an important asset to their effectiveness; police who have been caught lying to the court make poor witnesses, and previous convictions relying on their testimony can be vacated if their misconduct is pervasive.
 This can result in termination, and such terminations have been judicially enforced.
 About a perjured affidavit supporting a raid that killed two, Houston Police Chief Art Acevedo said "that's totally unacceptable.
 I've told my police department that if you lie, you die.
 When you lie on an affidavit, that's not sloppy police work, that's a crime."

 Some suggest that narrowing or blunting the exclusionary rule may get rid of the incentive for police to lie to the court.
 That has happened to the extent that the US Supreme Court has recognized exceptions like the "good faith exception."
-Some argue that increased civil liability may have a prophylactic effect on police misconduct.
+Some argue that civil liability could have a prophylactic effect on police misconduct.
 Others suggest that the ubiquity of video recordings, both by the police and by civilians, will operate to slow down the misconduct and to reverse the trend.